Itching (Pruritus)

 Understanding what triggers this condition

-A chronic inflammatory skin condition driven by immune dysregulation and skin barrier dysfunction.
-It causes patches of dry, red, intensely itchy skin, often in the creases of elbows and knees.
-It is commonly associated with a personal or family history of allergies and asthma.
+A chronic inflammatory skin condition characterized by a dysfunctional skin barrier and overactive immune response.
+It causes recurring patches of dry, intensely itchy skin, often beginning in childhood and frequently associated with asthma and allergies.

 Top 5 Medical Treatments for Itching (Pruritus)